spatie/robots-txt/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

-### Security
+## Security Vulnerabilities

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

 ## Postcardware